Ter Stegen made his name in the Bundesliga before becoming a global superstar. - © Alexander Hassenstein

 Having started out as a striker, he was shifted back in between the sticks at the age of 10 for two reasons: the first, that the goalkeeper in Gladbach's youth teams suffered from regular, debilitating nosebleeds and had become unreliable as a result; the second, that ter Stegen's coach had questioned whether his gait lent itself to his hopes of becoming a world-class striker.

-However reluctant the switch may have been from the pre-teen, it proved inspired: years of training both feet against the wall in his parents' garage paid off, marking ter Stegen out as a future great.
+However, reluctant the switch may have been from the pre-teen, it proved inspired: years of training both feet against the wall in his parents' garage paid off, marking ter Stegen out as a future great.

-Ter Stegen - a family name of Dutch origin, which is not unusual for the people of Mönchengladbach near the border - progressed seamlessly through the Foals' youth system, winning award after accolade after award, serving notice of his talent time and again.
+Ter Stegen - a family name of Dutch origin, which is not unusual for the people of Mönchengladbach near the border - progressed seamlessly through the Foals' youth system, winning award after award, serving notice of his talent time and again.

 So much so that when Gladbach were struggling in the 2010/11 season – sitting bottom of the league – and suffering through a string of erratic performances from first-choice goalkeeper Logan Bailly, the demands increased on coach Lucien Favre to throw ter Stegen in at the deep end.